DETAILED ACTION

 a plurality of computing elements connected in a fully cache-coherent manner in communication with the network-on-chip (Salisbury, [0067 - Fig. 1 is a memory system comprising: a cache coherent data communication device/NoC and a group of one or more cache memories each connected to the cache coherent data communication device]; [0068 – In Fig. 1, nodes such as 12, 14 are processing elements/CPUs having their own respective caches]);

-a coherence directory comprising a plurality of addresses for cache of the plurality of computing elements (Salisbury, [0006 - A directory for memory addresses cached by a group of cache memories connectable in a coherent cache structure, wherein each of the cache memories are caching those memory addresses]; [0003 - An m-way associative structure is provided for such a directory]),
+a coherence directory comprising a plurality of addresses for cache of each of the plurality of computing elements (Salisbury, [0006 - A directory for memory addresses cached by a group of cache memories connectable in a coherent cache structure, wherein each of the cache memories are caching those memory addresses]; [0003 - An m-way associative structure is provided for such a directory]),

 a plurality of coherence states of the plurality of addresses (Salisbury, [0008 - The control circuitry being responsive to status data indicating whether each cache memory in the group is currently subject to cache coherency control so as to take into account, in the detection of the directory entry relating to the memory address to be accessed, only those cache memories in the group which are currently subject to cache coherency control]; [0122 – In Fig. 8, step 810, snoop filter 300 creates a mask which is a representation of the status/state of each cache memory/tag-address detected at step 800]),